 He describes himself a “cultural narrative artist”.
 Cao’s art is playful, reflecting stories from his rural childhood and contrasting these with the cultures of his host countries.

-His latest work explores shapes related to ancient jade burial suits worn by Chinese emperors which also utilised the dougong interlocking process.
+His latest work explores shapes related to ancient jade burial suits worn by Chinese emperors which also used the dougong interlocking process.

 His residence in Wellington has been very fruitful – Cao’s been inspired by contemporary New Zealand artists such as Warwick Freeman, Lisa Walker and John Edgar.